timrchavez/timrchavez.github.io/_posts/2014-02-04-recording-my-thoughts.md

 right after joining [Canonical](http://www.canonical.com), but I never formed a blogging habbit, and that effort eventually failed.
-Part of the reason I think this happened had to do with the fact that I was not really doing anything terribly interesting Canonical at the time and most of my off time was being spent learning how to be a new dad.
-Enough has changed between 2010 and 2014, though, that I the urge to start blogging again.
-For one, I find that I am currently working on some pretty interesting stuff at Canonical that I would like to blog about.
-My family has also finally found a routine that works and it has given me back some of my free time to work on personal projects and I would like to blog about those as well.
+Part of the reason I think this happened had to do with the fact that I was not really doing anything terribly interesting at Canonical at the time and I stopped working on personal projects because I was instead learning how to be a new dad.
+However, enough has changed between 2010 and 2014, that I now feel the urge to start blogging again (and to do a better job at it).
+I am happy to report that I am now working on some pretty interesting stuff at Canonical and feel it is worth blogging about.
+My family has also found a routine that works and it has given me back some of my free time to work on personal projects; some of which may be interesting enough to blog about!

 This time around I have chosen to use my [GitHub](http://github.com) User Page + [Jekyll-Bootstrap](http://jekyllbootstrap.com/).
 My sincere hope is that by using